shostakovich/mugim/source/_posts/2013-01-28-book-review-linchpin-are-you-indispensable.markdown

 ---
 layout: post
-title: "Book review: Linchpin: Are You Indispensable?"
+title: "Book review: Linchpin - Are You Indispensable?"
 date: 2013-01-28 19:03
 comments: true
 description: "I just finished reading Linchpin - Are You Indispensable? from Seth Godin.
 Here is my review."